 Former Green Bay Packers linebacker Clay Matthews III may not currently have a home in the NFL, but the 35-year-old free agent was a force to be reckoned with during his heyday for The Pack.

-The former first-round pick in the 2009 NFL Draft remains unsigned after spending the 2019 season with the Los Angeles Rams, but he’s hoping to get another shot in the league before calling it a career.
+The former first-round pick in the 2009 NFL Draft remains unsigned after spending the 2019 season with the Los Angeles Rams, but he hasn't quite called it a career just yet.

-Fans of the linebacker will certainly want to see him back on the gridiron, and perhaps no one will be rooting harder for Matthews to return to football than his loving wife.
+Fans of the linebacker will certainly want to see him back on the gridiron, whether that's to actually play or just retire as a Packer.
+Perhaps no one will be rooting harder for Matthews to return to football than his loving wife.

 Noble was previously married to ex-husband Peter Sarantos in Salt Lake City, Utah in 2008, though the relationship didn't last.
 Prior to marrying Noble, Matthews was in a relationship with fashion model Kristi Stalter.